Digital image processing

 Medical imaging

-In 1972, the engineer from British company EMI Housfield invented the X-ray computed tomography device for head diagnosis, which is what is usually called CT (computer tomography).
-The CT nucleus method is based on the projection of the human head section and is processed by computer to reconstruct the cross-sectional image, which is called image reconstruction.
-In 1975, EMI successfully developed a CT device for the whole body, which obtained a clear tomographic image of various parts of the human body.
-In 1979, this diagnostic technique won the Nobel Prize.[7]
-Digital image processing technology for medical applications was inducted into the Space Foundation Space Technology Hall of Fame in 1994.[39]
+In 1972, engineer Godfrey Hounsfield from the British company EMI invented the X-ray computed tomography (CT) device for head diagnosis, which is commonly referred to as CT (computed tomography).
+The CT nucleus method is based on the projecting X-rays through a section of the human head, which are then processed by computer to reconstruct the cross-sectional image, known as image reconstruction.
+In 1975, EMI successfully developed a CT device for the entire body, enabling the clear acquisition of tomographic images of various parts of the human body.
+This revolutionary diagnostic technique earned Hounsfield and physicist Allan Cormack the Nobel Prize in Physiology or Medicine in 1979.[7]
+Digital image processing technology for medical applications was inducted into the Space Foundation's Space Technology Hall of Fame in 1994.[39]

-As of 2010, 5 billion medical imaging studies had been conducted worldwide.[40][41]
-Radiation exposure from medical imaging in 2006 made up about 50% of total ionizing radiation exposure in the United States.[42]
-Medical imaging equipment is manufactured using technology from the semiconductor industry, including CMOS integrated circuit chips, power semiconductor devices, sensors such as image sensors (particularly CMOS sensors) and biosensors, and processors such as microcontrollers, microprocessors, digital signal processors, media processors and system-on-chip devices.
-As of 2015, annual shipments of medical imaging chips amount to 46 million units and $1.1 billion.[43][44]
+By 2010, over 5 billion medical imaging studies had been conducted worldwide.[40][41]
+Radiation exposure from medical imaging in 2006 accounted for about 50% of total ionizing radiation exposure in the United States.[42]
+Medical imaging equipment is manufactured using technology from the semiconductor industry, including CMOS integrated circuit chips, power semiconductor devices, sensors such as image sensors (particularly CMOS sensors) and biosensors, as well as processors like microcontrollers, microprocessors, digital signal processors, media processors and system-on-chip devices.
+As of 2015, annual shipments of medical imaging chips reached 46 million units, generating a market value of $1.1 billion.[43][44]

 Tasks